katiestar99/ansible/docs/docsite/rst/plugins/action.rst

 Enabling action plugins
 -----------------------

-You can enable a custom action plugin by either dropping it into the ``action_plugins`` directory adjacent to your play, inside a role, or by putting it in one of the action plugin directory sources configured in :ref:`ansible.cfg <ansible_configuration_settings>`.
+You can enable a custom action plugin by either dropping it into the ``action_plugins`` directory adjacent to your play, inside a role, or by putting it in one of the action plugin directory sources configured in :ref:`assible.cfg <assible_configuration_settings>`.

 .. _using_action: